 There is also one theory which says that swimming puppy syndrome is the result of an infection caused by a viral or fungal disease in utero that results in a muscular dystrophy of the adductor muscles.

-Because the abdomen is compressed, puppies with this problem may also suffer from constipation as a result.
+Because the abdomen is compressed, puppies with this problem may also suffer from constipation.

-Affected puppies may also have joint deformities such as medial patellar luxation as a result of the abnormal angulation of the limbs.
+Affected puppies may also have joint deformities such as medial patellar luxation because of the abnormal angles of their limbs.

-- Help a swimmer puppy stand and walk several times a day.
+- The puppy was held up in a standing position and walked several times a day.

 - Use a pair of flexible plastic handcuffs or a hobble made from adhesive tape on the affected limbs to limit splaying.